kluctl/www-kluctl.io/content/en/docs/reference/commands/common-arguments.md

   -p, --project-url string                   Git url of the kluctl project.
 If not specified, the current
                                              directory will be used instead of a remote Git project -t, --target string                        Target name to run command for.
 Target must exist in .kluctl.yml.
+      --timeout duration                     Specify timeout for all operations, including loading of the project, all external api calls and waiting for readiness. (default 10m0s)

 ```
 <!-- END SECTION -->